Saturday, 21 September 2024

 And she was again on this walk. ( you are never alone with a goddess in your life :o) I was happy because at some point this year I intended to see how the new building project was coming along at Anderston anyway where they are constructing new apartments near the Kingston Bridge.

 Around 20 levels/floors on the white tower and nine on the brown sets.
-Or 11 floors white depending on how big the apartments are made inside.
+Or 11 floors on the white tower depending on how large /or high the apartments are inside.
 That's one thing I like about living in a big city... it's ever changing.

 This new addition will complement the existing older set of buildings. seen here, which is Glasgow's International Business District, a large cube of multinational banks and offices near the city centre.